Which Prefix Indicates a Secure Webpage?

-This quick quiz helps you identify which prefix indicates a secure webpage and practice telling HTTPS from HTTP in real URL examples, including what to look for in the address bar.
-Have fun and learn a fact or two as you play.
+This quiz helps you spot which prefix indicates a secure webpage and tell HTTPS from HTTP in real URL examples.
+Learn what to check in the address bar and get instant feedback as you go.
+Want more practice?
+Explore our internet safety quiz, a security awareness training quiz, or a free cyber security practice test.

 Study Outcomes